"Guilin's Scenery is the Best under Heaven"

 Whenever you inform a Chinese person that you're planning on living, teaching, or studying in Guilin, they will almost always respond with the same line: “桂林山水甲天下！” Best translated as "Guilin's mountains and water are the best under heaven," Guilin has long been a fabled destination in Chinese history.

-Guilin is best known for its natural scenery, which includes otherworldly, tree-covered mountains carved of limestone, long networks of clear rivers, and the timelessness of the rural Chinese countryside.
+Guilin is best known for its natural scenery, which includes otherworldly, tree-covered mountains carved of limestone, long networks of clear rivers, and the timelessness of the rural Chinese countryside, which can be seen embodied in the breathtaking Longsheng Rice Terraces.
 Though photo opportunities abound here, there are plenty of other reasons that Guilin is a unique destination for learning Chinese language and culture.

 1. The Guilinese are some of the most welcoming people you'll ever meet

 Whether it's a result of picturesque natural surroundings, a pleasant pace of life, or simply a cultural nuance, Guilin's people are friendly and eager to offer you a helping hand.
 For most Guilinese, interacting with foreigners is still a novelty.
 As a result, you'll quickly find that locals are quite eager about the prospect of carrying conversation with you.
 Whether you're lost and in need of directions, would like to inquire about the best dish on a restaurant menu, or are simply looking to make a new friend, it's tough to find a more welcoming place than Guilin.

 2. Guilin is big, but not too big

 From an educational perspective, basing your Mandarin studies in a huge Chinese city like Beijing or Shanghai does not necessarily offer the best learning experience.
 Not only is it often that students may feel marginally overwhelmed in such a hectic environment, but it's easy to miss out on much of what China has to offer there.